Sun, sea, sand and space as coronavirus empties Asia's beaches

-BALI, Indonesia, April 10 (Reuters) - Just weeks ago, some visitors were complaining that Bali’s famous sand and surf spot of Kuta Beach was way too busy.
+BALI, Indonesia (Reuters) - Just weeks ago, some visitors were complaining that Bali’s famous sand and surf spot of Kuta Beach was way too busy.

 Now it is deserted, with access banned as part of measures to curb the spread of the new coronavirus, which has killed nearly 100,000 people around the world and infected more than 1.5 million.